The power of helping: Donations that transform education in Santa Ana

 Recognition of principals: Leaders committed to educational transformation

 In Colombia, there are true heroes without capes who, with deep vocation, lead significant changes in education that impact the lives of thousands of students.
-Principals Alex Jiménez and Cesar Larios are emblematic examples of this leadership.
-Their dedication goes beyond administrative management, promoting initiatives that benefit students and strengthen the social fabric of their communities.
+Principals Alex Jiménez and Cesar Larios illustrate this kind of engaged management: their work helped connect the concrete needs of their institutions with resources contributed by external actors.

 Contribution to Sustainable Development Goals (SDGs)